esimov/pigo/README.md

 dets = classifier.ClusterDetections(dets, 0.2)
 ```

-**A note about imports**:  in order to decode the image you will need to import `image/jpeg` or `image/png` (depending on the provided image type) and the Pigo library as well, otherwise you will get a `"Image: Unkown format"` error.
+**A note about imports**:  in order to decode the image you will need to import `image/jpeg` or `image/png` (depending on the provided image type) and the Pigo library as well, otherwise you will get a `"Image: Unknown format"` error.
 See the following example:
 ```Go
 import (
     _ "image/jpeg"